 That night, she overhears Betty talking to her kids.
 “Remember when that fish that looks like Dory swam past and everyone ran to see it?
 Or when the whale jumped out of the water in the distance?
 Oooh, or when the…” She hears Betty’s family recounting the entire day and wonders, “Where was I?
 How did I miss that?”
 Five years later, she barely remembers a single moment of that day, even when she’s looking at all the pictures.

 Spend less time taking fake pictures and more time making real memories

 The point is when you’re spending all of your time making sure to frame up the perfect shot to show everyone how amazing your life is, you miss an awful lot of really amazing stuff.
 I’m not saying that you shouldn’t take photos at all.
 Of course, you should!
 It’s fun to look back through old pictures and share memories with each other.

 I’m just saying that you miss A LOT when you’re looking at everything through the lens of a camera (or the screen of your smartphone).
 So take a few impromptu (and totally unposed) shots here and there for posterity’s sake.
-Then put your phone away and join in on the memory-making.
+Then ditch the iPad or put your phone away and join in on the memory-making.
 You’ll never regret it, I promise.